-At death the body returns to the soil, the soul to the unseen, and the spirit to God.
+At death, the body returns to the soil, the soul to the unseen, and the spirit to God.
 The soul is associated with consciousness or sensation, and without it, one ceases to be.
 Life happens when God breathes His Spirit into the body and it becomes a living soul.

 And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
 (Genesis 2:7)

 I can go on, offering examples in Scripture where death is just that: death.
-It is blunt lifelessness that sees no conscious joy until God, and only God, raises us up.
-At that time God will raise those He has given faith to to the celestials and those He hasn’t to the Great White Throne to be judged in accord with the written law (Revelation 25:12).
+It is blunt lifelessness that sees no conscious joy until God, and only God raises us up.
+At that time God will raise those He has given faith to the celestials and those He hasn’t to the Great White Throne to be judged in accord with the written law (Revelation 25:12).

 This brings us to the lake of fire, otherwise known as “the second death.”
-If the immortality of the soul is true then there can be no second death because there was never a first death.
-Death of the earthly body is not truly death but merely a transferring from one conscious existence to another.
+If the immortality of the soul is true then there can be no second death because there was never the first death.
+Death of the earthly body is not truly death but merely a transfer from one conscious existence to another.
 Therefore, if the lake of fire symbolizes the second death for humans (to clarify, it is only a place of torment for Satan, The Beast, and the False Prophet spoken of in Revelation), it is simply that: another period of sleep or nonexistence until God raises them up again at the grand consummation, where He will be all in all and death, along with Gehenna and the lake of fire which symbolizes that death, is abolished (1 Corinthians 15:26-28).
 Since there won’t be any perception of time it will seem as if their rousing up is instant.

-This is not annihilationism, for death is not the end nor a punishment for sin but rather a temporary (one could say eonian) consequence of our morality.
+This is not annihilationism, for death is not the end nor a punishment for sin but rather a temporary (one could say eonian) consequence of our mortality.
 Death will be abolished once and for all and absolutely nothing will remain but life, but that time is not yet.
 (On a final note, at the snatching away it is the dead in Christ who will rise first (1 Thessalonians 4:16).
 This only makes sense if the soul can perish and it is not already abiding in Heaven).

-This is the breadth of the difference between each of these Greek words translated “Hell.”
-Only one of those has to do with conscious torment (“Tartarus”) and that is reserved for spirits whom have the capacity to experience it without dying.
+This is the breadth of the difference between each of these Greek words translated as “Hell.”
+Only one of those has to do with conscious torment (“Tartarus”) and that is reserved for spirits who have the capacity to experience it without dying.
 You and I, on the other hand, are born into mortality and consequently die if we are not snatched away beforehand (1 Thessalonians 4:17).